-Campus activism stifled due to venue booking delays - Honi Soit
+Campus activism stifled by venue booking delays - Honi Soit

 “It has been quite demoralising at times to not be able to have a space at our own university when needed… These administrative hurdles are unnecessary and harm vital activism on campus.”

-The Environment Collective has also faced uncertainty organising its upcoming Student General Meeting due to difficulties in securing a meeting venue.
+The Environment Collective has also faced uncertainty organising its upcoming Student General Meeting — an event requiring quorum of 200 attendees — due to difficulties in securing a meeting venue.

-“Despite giving them 21 days notice, we will probably have to make other arrangements as we have no confidence that we’ll hear back from [University Venues] in time,” Lancaster said.
+“Despite giving [University Venues] 21 days notice, we will probably have to make other arrangements as we have no confidence that we’ll hear back from them in time,” Lancaster said.
 “It feels almost hopeless.”

 When asked what was causing delays, a University spokesperson said: “Additional checks — implemented to ensure our events are being held in a COVID-safe manner that align with Public Health Orders as they are issues — have caused delays in some instances.”